COVID-19 Business Resources

 Outdoor operations on public property, such as public sidewalks, streets and/or parking, is only allowed in the downtown and requires a temporary encroachment permit in addition to the temporary master license.

-It is highly encouraged that businesses interested in taking advantage of the fee waiver contact the Planning Division by January 21, 2022 to determine whether there is potential at their site for a permanent Sidewalk Café or Outdoor Eating Area through the review and approval of an Administrative Permit.
+It is highly encouraged that businesses interested in taking advantage of the fee waiver contact the Planning Division to determine whether there is potential at their site for a permanent Sidewalk Café or Outdoor Eating Area through the review and approval of an Administrative Permit.
 Applications from businesses outside the Sidewalk Café boundaries may require an Administrative Permit or Minor Use Permit.

 The Concord Forward Ordinance also allowed businesses to display temporary banners.
 Businesses may keep these banners up until October 31, 2021, after which date businesses must apply through the regular process.